 - Parents skills group

-During treatment, a child is slowly exposed to new foods or "challenge" foods.
+During treatment, a child is gradually exposed to new or "challenge" foods.
 Coping skills are taught and motivators are used to help kids develop healthy eating behaviors.

 As a parent, you also learn strategies to help your child continue their progress toward more normalized eating.
 Many parents feel more confident in their parenting skills after going through treatment with their child.